Stockton Street (San Francisco): Chinatown

 In Chinatown (particularly in the three blocks between Washington Street and Broadway), Stockton is the neighborhood's main shopping and business street, where locals buy the freshest and cheapest produce and meats.
 The stores also offer live seafood (mainly on the west side of the street) and dried herbs.
 Some shops located on Stockton Street include the Hop Hing Ginseng Company, the Kowloon Market, the Luen Sing Fish Market, Louie's Produce, and Fruit City.
 In the annual Stockton Street market, vendors have been permitted since 2012 to set up outdoor stands during the two weeks before Chinese New Year.

 SPUR has described Stockton Street in Chinatown as "an example of true urbanization, replete with a strong transit network, multigenerational families living in tightly knit spaces, hundreds of mom-and-pop stores and a bustling streetlife" and a success of "grassroots organizing to protect Chinatown’s affordability, culture and urban form".
 In this area, Stockton Street is dominated by mixed-use buildings that are three to four stories high, with shops on the ground floor and residential apartments upstairs.
 It is also home to organizations that played important political roles in the history of the Chinese immigrant community, in particular the Chinese Consolidated Benevolent Association (Six Companies), the Chinese American Citizens Alliance, and the US headquarters of the Kuomintang.

 After immigration laws were eased in the mid-1960s, many stores moved to Stockton Street from nearby Grant Avenue, drawn by lower rents and the better transportation enabled by the 30 Stockton Muni trolleybus line (which replaced the earlier F Stockton streetcar line).
+The 45 Union/Stockton Muni trolleybus line also serves Stockton Street.
 The San Francisco Chronicle has called the section of Stockton Street between Sacramento and Broadway "San Francisco’s most interesting street ... fascinating [but] not beautiful.
 It’s crowded, untidy, dirty, usually noisy."